 constituency_uk_mines.csvMine counts (Macklin + EA IoCMWF, deduplicated)

-constituency_profile.csvSingle merged file all of the above plus MP, IMD, child population, model estimate
+constituency_profile.csvSingle merged file: MP, IMD, child population, model estimate, housing age, mines

 Author: Lee Crawfurd, Center for Global Development.
 Source code: github.com/lcrawfurd/lead-map.